tommyseckar/Uniswap-clone/README.md

 -for workspace periphery "npm install @uniswap/lib @uniswap/v2-core" -for migrator "npm install @openzeppelin/contracts@3.4.1 @uniswap/v2-core"

+Core and periphery/migrator files are written in different pragma solidity version so different version of @openzeppelin is needed.

-Periphery migration file (2_deploy_contracts.js) is not fully completed yet.
+Migrator migration file (2_deploy_contracts.js) is not fully completed yet.